XRPLF/xrpl.js/docs/index.md

 *signers.weights[].* weight | integer | The weight that the signature of this account counts as towards the threshold. tickSize | string | *Optional* Tick size to use for offers involving a currency issued by this address.
 The exchange rates of those offers is rounded to this many significant digits.
 Valid values are 3 to 15 inclusive, or 0 to disable. transferRate | number,null | *Optional* The fee to charge when users transfer this account’s issuances, as the decimal amount that must be sent to deliver 1 unit.
 Has precision up to 9 digits beyond the decimal point.
-Use `null` to set no fee.
+Use `null` to set no fee. walletLocator | string,null | *Optional* Transaction hash or any other 64 character hexadecimal string, that may or may not represent the result of a hash operation.
+Use `null` to clear.

 ### Example